 The library is painted in shades of marine blue with a mural at the entrance to the parking lot declaring: “Poetry Lives Here.”
-The dragon featured on that mural and one inside the lot represent “the fire inside,” those flames of creation living inside of poets and flaming into poetry.
+The dragon featured on that mural and one inside the lot represents “the fire inside,” those flames of creation living inside of poets and flaming into poetry.
 A mural of Langston Hughes holding an open book and the words of his poem “Dreams” adorns one wall of the lot.
-When you first step inside the library, there is a small store with poetry books and merchandise and on one wall is a photographic timeline of the library hanging above Hiram Sims’s original suitcase.
+When you first step inside the library, there is a small store with poetry books and merchandise.
+On one wall is a photographic timeline of the library hanging above Hiram Sims’s original suitcase.
 Stepping into the hallway, there is a private writing room for the community to reserve and use on Saturdays.
 This quiet space has walls covered in lines of poetry from Lynne Thompson, Kamau Daáood, William Butler Yeats, and others.
 Through the hallway is the library itself, with its bookshelves lined with rare books, books of poetry, poetry anthologies, poetry periodicals, poetry translations on three walls, with a comfortable and inviting sitting area in the middle of the room.
 The sheer amount of poetry in one space is an unexpected and welcome delight.
 Outside is a patio where the readings, open mics, and children’s activities take place.
-A bright blue piano with lyrics written on the sides sits underneath a mural of an open book with a quote from Voltaire: “Poetry is the music of the soul and above all, of great and feeling souls.”
+A bright blue piano with lyrics written on the sides sits underneath a mural of an open book with a quote from Voltaire: “Poetry is the music of the soul and, above all, of great and feeling souls.”

 Sims, his wife Charisse Sims, and the stalwart library staff—many of whom are poets themselves—have nurtured this passion and vision.
 The library’s mission is “to serve, educate, and find love for poetry, especially for marginalized people of color in the community of South Los Angeles.”

 I spoke with Karo Ska, the library manager for Sims Library, who is also a poet and a teacher.